ztlhayden/ARTCC-Discord-Bot/README.md

 # Work in Progress

 The ARTCC Discord Bot is built to assist ARTCCs in VATUSA manage their Discords.
 Dave can do many things, like advertise events, manage roles, help pilots, and more.
+If you need a Discord server as well, use our [starter Template!](https://discord.new/G5hcrqKK9wcZ)

 This project is based off of the boilerplate Discord bot, used in their getting started guide.